Effective date:

 - Explicit consent for health data (Art.
 9(2)(a) GDPR):

-To process your health data (special categories of data) for the purpose of providing a medical second opinion and to
+To process your health data (special categories of data) for the purpose of providing a medical

-transfer such data outside the EU/EEA where necessary.
-This consent is obtained in the Patient Agreement and Informed
+second opinion and to transfer such data outside the EU/EEA where necessary.
+This consent is

-Consent you accept when ordering the services.
+Agreement and Informed Consent you accept when ordering the services.

 - Legal obligation (Art.
 6(1)(c) GDPR):